Nasa Hataoka

 Nasa Hataoka (畑岡 奈紗, Hataoka Nasa) is a Japanese professional golfer.
-She has won six times on the LPGA Tour and six times on the LPGA of Japan Tour.
+She has won seven times on the LPGA Tour and seven times on the LPGA of Japan Tour.

 Amateur career

 Hataoka was born on 13 January 1999, named after the United States space program, NASA.
 As an amateur, she won the 2016 Japan Women's Open Golf Championship, a major tournament on the LPGA of Japan Tour.
 She was the youngest player and first amateur to win a JLPGA major.
 She turned professional after her victory and competed in the LPGA Final Qualifying Tournament.
 She finished 14th to earn her LPGA Tour card for 2017.

 Professional career

 2017

 In 2017, Hataoka played on both the LPGA Tour and LPGA of Japan Tour.
 On the LPGA Tour, she made 9 cuts in 17 events and finished 140th on the money list, losing her card.
 On the LPGA of Japan Tour, she won two events, including a second Japan Women's Open, and finished 14th on the money list.
 She again competed in the LPGA Final Qualifying Tournament, finishing first to re-earn her LPGA Tour card for 2018.